Students, both near and far

 Andrew Heath, PhD, the Spencer T. Olin Professor of Psychology and Psychiatry, conducts long-running studies of twins.

-Samuel Klein, MD, the William H. Danforth Professor of Medicine and Nutritional Science, studies obesity and conducts large diet and
+Samuel Klein, MD, the William H. Danforth Professor of Medicine and Nutritional Science, studies obesity and conducts large diet and weight loss studies.

 William Powderly, MD, the J. William Campbell Professor of Medicine and director of Washington University’s Institute for Public Health, is working with Gordon and colleagues at the International Centre for Diarrheal Disease Research in Bangladesh, plus faculty members across Washington University, to address some of the societal issues raised by the development of microbiota-directed food interventions for treating children with malnutrition.